taylorsilva/envs/raspberry-pi/nginx/Docs.md

 All nginx configuration is under `/etc/nginx/`.
 The main config file is `nginx.conf`.

-There is a `nginx.conf` in this repo.
-You should link (`ln -s`) this file to `/etc/nginx/nginx.conf` to keep this repo up to date.
+There is a `jellyfin.conf` in this repo.
+You should create a hard link (`ln`) this file to `/etc/nginx/conf.d/jellyfin.conf` to keep this repo and deployment up to date.

 ```
-ln -s ./envs/raspberry-pi/nginx/nginx.conf /etc/nginx/nginx.conf
+ln ~/envs/raspberry-pi/nginx/jellyfin.conf /etc/nginx/conf.d/jellyfin.conf
 ```

 ## Let's Encrypt

 Install certbot.
-Main website has great instructions. https://certbot.eff.org/
+Main website has great instructions.
+You did the "just get a certificate" option instead of having certbot install the certs for you. https://certbot.eff.org/